Electric toothbrushes help remove plaque and keep teeth clean, but many people still wonder, can electric toothbrushes damage enamel.

 By focusing on gentle, thorough brushing, individuals can preserve their enamel while still ensuring their teeth are clean.

 🦷 Can Dentists Prescribe Antibiotics?
-What’s Allowed?
+Understanding the Scope of Dental Prescriptions

-6. Enamel Safety: Understanding the Role of Brush Heads
+7. Enamel Safety: Understanding the Role of Brush Heads

 The type of brush head used on an electric toothbrush plays a significant role in enamel safety.